escottgoodwin/cloud-run-translate/README.md

 ## Usage

 First create the directory where you want to store models (and change `MODEL_PATH` in `config.py` accordingly).
 Then you can download models using the command line utility.
-For example...
+Also in the config, set your languages, for a service that translates from English to Spanish - SOURCE_LANG='en' TARGET_LANG='es'.

 ```
 mkdir data
-python download_models.py --source en --target jap
+python download_models.py --source en --target es
 ```

 To run with Python>=3.6: